noctiro/Pomodoro/README.md

 ### `presets.yml`

-This file defines the available Pomodoro timer presets.
-You can add, remove, or modify presets here.
+This file defines the default Pomodoro timer presets provided to all players, serving as examples or starting points.
+You can add, remove, or modify these presets here.
+Player-created custom presets are stored separately and do not alter this file.

 **Preset Structure:**